hcmzah/data-ptr-comm/README.md

 # data-ptr-comm
-communicate between usermode and kernelmode through a qword ptr argument
+communicate between usermode and kernelmode through a swapped qword ptr argument

 used to bypass game anti-cheats like easyanticheat and battleye